-Here we report on the coherent electronic control of the insulator-to-metal transition (IMT) in the prototypical Mott insulator V$_2$O$_3$ by means of optical manipulation with two extremely short phase-locked light pulses.
-V$_2$O$_3$ undergoes a phase transition at $T_{IMT} \sim \SI{180}{K}$ from low-temperature antiferromagnetic monoclininc insulator (AFI) to high-temperature paramagnetic corundum metal (PM).
-The combination of strong on-site Coulomb repulsion, crystal field splitting and trigonal distortion of the V-O octahedra gives rise to a manifold of electronic states within the vanadium 3$d$ levels.
-In particular, the conductive state of V$_2$O$_3$ is mainly determined by the occupation of the lowest levels, i.e. the $e^{\pi}_g$ doublet, mainly oriented in the $a$-$b$ plane, and the upper $a_{1g}$ singlet, mainly oriented along the $c$-axis (see Fig. \ref{fig:cartoon}a).
-At $T_{IMT}$, the shortening of the V-V dimers along the hexagonal $c$-axis favors an increase of the $a_{1g}$ occupation ($n_{a_{1g}}$) at the expense of the $e^{\pi}_g$ one ($n_{e^{\pi}_g}$) and drives the transition from a Mott insulator to a metal \cite{Poteryaev2007,Park2000,Ronchi2021}.
+Here, we report evidence of the electronic coherence of the interband transitions relevant for the insulator-to-metal transition (IMT) of V$_2$O$_3$ by means of optical manipulation with two extremely short phase-locked light pulses.
+V$_2$O$_3$ undergoes a phase transition at $T_{IMT} \sim \SI{180}{K}$ from a low-temperature antiferromagnetic monoclinic insulator (AFI) to a high-temperature paramagnetic corundum metal (PM).
+The combination of strong on-site Coulomb repulsion, crystal field splitting, and trigonal distortion of the V-O octahedra gives rise to a manifold of electronic states within the vanadium 3$d$ levels.
+In particular, the conductive state of V$_2$O$_3$ is mainly determined by the occupation of the lowest levels, i.e. the $e^{\pi}_g$ doublet, mainly oriented in the $a$-$b$ plane, and the upper $a_{1g}$ singlet, mainly oriented along the $c$ axis (see Fig. \ref{fig:cartoon}a).
+At $T_{IMT}$, the shortening of the V-V dimers along the hexagonal $c$ axis favors an increase of the $a_{1g}$ occupation ($n_{a_{1g}}$) at the expense of the $e^{\pi}_g$ one ($n_{e^{\pi}_g}$) and drives the transition from a Mott insulator to a metal \cite{Poteryaev2007,Park2000,Ronchi2021}.
 The $a_{1g}$ orbital occupation, though being finite in both phases \cite{Goodenough1971ARMS,Goodenough1971PSSC,Park2000}, jumps upwards at the transition and thus can be considered as its control parameter.